7 Reasons to Hire a

 Everywhere you look there’s a company that is bringing in part-time services to help them reach their growth objectives without hiring a full-time employee.
-Those business owners savvy enough to know they need marketing strategy and leadership are finding tremendous success in hiring a part-time chief marketing officer (a fractional CMO) from CMO Exponential.
+Those business owners savvy enough to know they need marketing strategy and leadership are finding tremendous when they hire a fractional CMO or part-time chief marketing officer from CMO Exponential.

 1.)
 Strategy is King